 Step 1 – In a large mixing bowl, whisk the wet ingredients together.
 This is the egg, milk, oil, and vanilla.
 Mix until everything is well combined

-Step 2 – Now it’s time to whisk in the dry ingredients.
-This is the flour, unsweetened cocoa powder, and baking soda.
+Step 2 - Now it's time to whisk in the dry ingredients.
+This is the flour, white sugar, unsweetened cocoa powder, and baking soda.
 I recommend switching over to a spatula, and lightly folding the ingredients until a soft batter forms.

 Step 3 – Transfer batter into a piping bag or ziplock with the corner cut.
 In a prepared mini donut pan, fill each donut about 1/2 full.
 I highly recommend this donut pan.